-Geneva is a city located in New York.
-With a 2020 population of 12,860, it is the 66th largest city in New York and the 2586th largest city in the United States.
-Geneva is currently growing at a rate of 0.38% annually but its population has decreased by -3.02% since the most recent census, which recorded a population of 13,261 in 2010.
-Geneva reached it's highest population of 17,286 in 1960.
-Spanning over 6 miles, Geneva has a population density of 3,055 people per square mile.
+Geneva is a city located in Ontario County New York.
+Geneva has a 2020 population of 12,349.
+Geneva is currently declining at a rate of -0.76% annually and its population has decreased by -6.48% since the most recent census, which recorded a population of 13,205 in 2010.

 The average household income in Geneva is $59,778 with a poverty rate of 18.30%.
 The median rental costs in recent years comes to $806 per month, and the median house value is $96,200.
 The median age in Geneva is 29.5 years, 27.3 years for males, and 31.4 years for females.

 According to the most recent ACS, the racial composition of Genevawas:

 The highest rate of high school graduation is among asian people with a rate of 100.00%.

 The highest rate of bachelors degrees is among 2+ races people with a rate of 54.42%.